Skip to the main content.

 2. Understand the difference: Grasp the distinction between addressable and required implementations.
 Required implementations are mandatory and must be implemented without exception.
 Addressable implementations provide some flexibility, allowing organizations to assess their specific circumstances and determine the reasonableness and appropriateness of implementation.

-3. Assess the standard: For each applicable security standard, evaluate whether it contains only required or both required and addressable implementations.
-This will guide your subsequent steps.
+3. Assess the standard: For each applicable security standard, evaluate whether it contains only required implementations or both required and addressable implementations.

 6. Document decision-making: Document your decision-making process for each addressable implementation.
 Clearly explain the rationale behind your determination, taking into account the factors mentioned above.
 Document alternative measures chosen or justifications for not implementing specific addressable measures.

-7. Implement addressable measures: Based on your evaluation, implement the addressable measures deemed reasonable and appropriate for your organization.
-Ensure these measures are properly documented and integrated into your policies and procedures.
+7. Implement addressable measures: Based on your evaluation, implement the addressable measures that are deemed reasonable and appropriate for your organization.

 Related: Understanding and implementing HIPAA rules